• Skip to primary navigation

 See fresh aromatic herbs and French potatoes for more.

-Herb Crusted Salmon - the Recipe
+How to Make Herb Crusted Salmon

-Grate a block of parmesan.
+First grate a block of parmesan.
 Please don't make this with packaged powder - it's not the same result.
 Weigh it to 100g (about a cup).

 Melt the butter in a saucepan and mix in the breadcrumbs, parmesan, garlic, herbs and pepper.
 (If using unsalted butter, then add ¼ teaspoon of salt.)